 Check your understanding.
 Are these statements True (T) or False (F)?
-I U they are not mentioned in the text, write (N).
-1. Before the telescope was invented, people knew nothing about space 2.
-The modern age of space exploration began in the later half of the 20th century.
-3. Scientists still receive pictures sent by the Voyagers I and II.
-4. Human beings have been able to land on Mars.
-5. The moon doesn't have as much ice as Antarctica does.
-Compare your answers with a partner's.
-2 A) What has been the most important development in space exploration? a) landing of Vikings I and II on Mars b) Apollo missions c) launch of Voyagers I and II d) launch of the International Space Station B) Complete the following sentence.
-Using telescopes, satellites, and space probes, scientists exploration?
+If they are not mentioned in the text, write (N).

+- 1. Before the telescope was invented, people knew nothing about space. - 2.
+The modern age of space exploration began in the later half of the 20th century. - 3.
+Scientists still receive pictures sent by the Voyagers I and II. - 4.
+Human beings have been able to land on Mars. - 5.
+The moon doesn't have as much ice as Antarctica does.

+A) What has been the most important development in space exploration?

+- a) landing of Vikings I and II on Mars

+- b) Apollo missions

+- c) launch of Voyagers I and II

+- d) launch of the International Space Station

+B) Complete the following sentence.

+Using telescopes, satellites, and space probes, scientists